rhyslwells/Data-Archive/content/standardised/bat.md

 ---
 ### Batch Files in Windows: Capabilities and Use Cases

-Batch (`.bat`) files are plain-text scripts interpreted by `cmd.exe`. ([[Command Prompt]]) They allow users to automate tasks, orchestrate program execution, and manage files or system state using built-in Windows commands.
+Batch (`.bat`) files are plain-text scripts interpreted by `cmd.exe`. ([[Command Prompt]]).
+They allow users to automate tasks, orchestrate program execution, and manage files or system state using built-in Windows commands.
 While simple, they are effective for both personal automation and lightweight operational workflows.

+Better than repeatedly using commands. the script can be improved/edited.
 ### General Capabilities of `.bat` Files

 1. Run programs and scripts